 The courses in the programme cover a range of interdisciplinary subjects connected to industrial ecology, introducing you to tools and knowledge that enable you to apply technology more sustainably.
 The first semester consists of mandatory courses.
 They will give you an insight into the concepts of industrial ecology, ecosystems and the impact of socio-technical systems, system analysis tools used in decision-making and a good base for scientific work.

 During your third and fourth semester, you can choose to specialise in, for example, more technology-oriented or management-oriented courses or mix courses from different areas to acquire broad knowledge in industrial ecology.

-After completing all course work, you complete a six-month-long degree project for their final semester.
+After completing all course work, you carry out a six-month-long degree project for the final semester.
 The project is carried out either in an academic environment (university, research institute, or equivalent) or in a public or industrial setting (municipality, city, power plant, consulting agency or other industry/business).
-While suitable degree project topics may be proposed and assigned by programme lecturers, or by specialists from related industries and companies, you are encouraged to define projects on your own and to seek environments in which these can successfully be carried out.
+While suitable degree project topics may be proposed and assigned by programme lecturers or specialists from related industries and companies, you are encouraged to define projects on your own and seek environments in which these can successfully be carried out.

 The pedagogical concept applied in the learning process is to work with projects, best practices and case studies; consequently, considerable effort is put into training students in discussion, critical analysis and written and oral presentations.
 It is also a high priority to link courses and projects to practical experience through cooperation with companies, institutions and public authorities.

 This is a two-year programme (120 ECTS credits) given in English.
 Graduates are awarded the degree of Master of Science.
 The programme is given mainly at KTH Campus in Stockholm by the School of Architecture and Built Environment (at KTH).

 Find out what students from the programme think about their time at KTH.